How to name your business – and create a brand

 Check out off-the-peg names

-Sites like Brandbucket and Novanym offer a halfway house between using a naming or branding agency and coming up with a name yourself.
+Sites like ours offer a halfway house between using a naming or branding agency and coming up with a name yourself.
 These are called brandable business names, or brandable domains.
-You still have to sort through hundreds (with Brandbucket, thousands) of names and then use your own judgment to decide on which ones might be suitable.
-But you do know that the domain will be available.
+You still have to sort through hundreds of names and then use your own judgement to decide on which ones might be suitable, but you do know that the domain you fall for will be available.
 Of course, it’s more expensive than creating a name yourself, but cheaper than a naming agency.

 By the time you’ve tried out all the above methods, you should have a long list of ideas, half-ideas, random notes, and “What the heck was I thinking?” scribbles.